rmad17/jekyll-site/_posts/2016-09-06-how-i-automated-my-django-settings-configuration.md

 Past couple of months I had to create a lot of django projects.
 I generally add a .gitignore, local\_settings.py and local\_settings\_sample.py like many of you.
-For those not familiar with the `local_settings.py` concept, to tell you briefly, I move out my secret keys and settings that I do not want people to find in my git repo to file called local\_settings.py and gitignore it.
-I also add a local\_settings\_sample.py to add the key names but without the actualy key(adding empty strings).
+For those not familiar with the `local_settings.py` concept, to tell you briefly, I move out my secret keys and settings that I do not want people to find in my git repo to a file called local\_settings.py and gitignore it.
+I also add a local\_settings\_sample.py to add the key names but without the actual key(adding empty strings).
 This file gets commited and whoever downloads the repo knows what keys he/she requires to recreate local\_settings.py locally.

 My `.gitignore` generally looks something like this: